 Another multi-use botnet, Stantinko has been identified as being behind a number of ad fraud campaigns but has recently shifted over to crypto mining.

 Initially, it was detected as a malware component in Chrome extensions, which facilitated ad injection.
-Additionally, the bot is capable of installing adware, accessing WordPress and Joomla sites, and performing Google searches.
+Additionally, the bot can install adware, access WordPress and Joomla sites, and perform Google searches.

 The gang behind this botnet has managed to keep it going for so many years as the code for the bot is hidden within reams of legitimate code.
-Stantinko affects mostly Russia and Ukraine, but has also been found on systems outside of these areas.
+Stantinko affects mostly Russia and Ukraine but has also been found on systems outside these areas.

 Bamital